clux/facemaulers/README.md

 Some additional scripts due to conventions herein:

 - `./stats.sh` - prints players and their involvement

+TODO: print result for finality here at the end

 ## Music
 Runs on ~~Rhythm~~ [jmusicbot](https://github.com/jagrosh/MusicBot) on a [private discord app](https://discord.com/developers/applications/890319108846006333).